naterich2/cellmech/README.md

             tissue cell)
         :param force_contr: boolean, if False: update done as suggested in czirok2014cell. if True: force-dependent componentincluded.
+        :param plasticity: Either None if Hookean, bend and twist constants are set individually per link, or tuple containing global values for the three constants
         :return: instance of class CellMech